Read This First

 Prompt 1: Provide the key take-aways from the following interview

-The section turns on Thin Tails vs. Fat Tails (Mediocristan vs. Extremistan), Domains with Thin-Tailed Distributions, and Domains with Fat-Tailed Distributions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Thin Tails vs. Fat Tails (Mediocristan vs. Extremistan), Domains with Thin-Tailed Distributions, and Domains with Fat-Tailed Distributions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Thin Tails vs. Fat Tails (Mediocristan vs. Extremistan) distinct from Domains with Thin-Tailed Distributions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Thin Tails vs. Fat Tails (Mediocristan vs. Extremistan) distinct from Domains with Thin-Tailed Distributions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Because this page is built around a single controlling prompt, the response has to open the issue and test it in the same motion.
 It should give the reader enough orientation to see why aways from Nassim Taleb on Joe Walker interview matters without pretending the wider issue of Nassim Taleb on Joe Walker has been exhausted.